claire-roberts/Reef-Fish-Management-Areas/README.md

 # Reef-Fish-Management-Areas
-This is a line from RStudio
+This web application was created by Dr. John Froeschke, his GitHub page is [here](https://github.com/jfroeschke)